 You can obtain prices for PCs by contacting the securities dealers selling and making a market in those PCs.
 You can obtain a list of PC dealers by contacting Investor Inquiry as shown under Additional Information.

-From time to time, we may undertake various activities to support our presence in the agency securities market or the liquidity and relative price performance of our PCs to comparable Fannie Mae securities, including:
+From time to time, we may undertake various activities to support our presence in the agency securities market or to support the liquidity of our PCs, including: